1983 Melbourne Cup

 The 1983 Melbourne Cup was a two-mile handicap horse race which took place on Tuesday, 1 November 1983.
 The race, run over 3200 m, at Flemington Racecourse.

-The race was won by Kiwi who came from a seemingly unwinnable position at the 400 meter mark to hit the front with 50 meters to go and beating Noble Comment by a length and three quarters Earlier in the same year he won the Wellington Cup becoming the first and only horse to win the Melbourne and Wellington Cup in the same year.
+The race was won by Kiwi who came from a seemingly unwinnable position at the 400 meter mark to hit the front with 50 meters to go and beating Noble Comment by a length and three quarters Earlier in the same year he won the Wellington Cup becoming the only horse to win the Melbourne and Wellington Cup in the same year.

 Field

 This is a list of horses which ran in the 1983 Melbourne Cup.